 Cycling Manitoulin Island

 The island has 800 kilometres of on-road cycling routes which link the island’s towns and tourist attractions in manageable cycling loops.
 Watch for the Manitoulin Island Cycling Advocates information boards throughout the island.
 Each board shows a map of the island’s cycling routes with detailed directions about routes and tourist attractions close by.
-To see the routes before you get to Manitoulin visit the Manitoulin Island Cycling Advocates website.
+To see the routes, visit the Manitoulin Island Cycling Advocates website.

 Manitoulin Island Accommodations

-The island has many different types of accommodation but you won’t find the big chain hotels and resorts.
+The island has many different types of accommodation but not the big chain hotels and resorts.
 Enjoy the friendly small-town vibe of these businesses.

 The largest hotel is the Manitoulin Hotel & Conference Centre located in Little Current.